 Reflecting on the community so far, our senior client manager at NHS England said:

 So, how can you create an online community for your team?
-Here’s five pieces of advice to keep in mind when getting started:
+Here are five pieces of advice to keep in mind when getting started:

 1. Create an ‘online first’ community